pangeo-data/pangeo-openeo-BiDS-2023/_sources/part3/data_discovery.md

 # Data discoverability and searchability

-## An overview of STAC
+## An overview of STAC and the different available sources

-## Overview of different sources and platforms
+The presentation is available here: https://docs.google.com/presentation/d/1bUTlmvrDMm1affvr8tq5gePqBigCTY9YVN3mtcscpJk/edit?usp=sharing